DAdhikary06/StockSaver-MSME/README.md

 ## 🙏 Contributing

-We welcome contributions to Cinemax!
+We welcome contributions to StockSaver!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ### Steps to Contribute: